fatimaqais/hangman-game/README.md

 ### Frameworks, Libraries and Programs Used

 - [random](https://docs.python.org/3/library/random.html) was used to generate a random word from the list of words.
-- [gspread](https://docs.gspread.org/en/v5.7.0/) was used to store the players name and points.
-It is used to display the top 5 highscore in the leaderboard.
+- [gspread](https://docs.gspread.org/en/v5.7.0/) was used to store the player's name and points.
+It is used to display the top 5 high scores on the leaderboard.
 - [Smartdraw](https://www.smartdraw.com/flowchart/flowchart-maker.htm) was used to create the flowchart.
 - [Git](https://git-scm.com/) was used for version control.
 - [Github](https://github.com/) was used to save and store the project's code.